D4wnstar/aetherwisp/Statistics/Concepts/Sample.md

 Definition 1 is more rigorous and generally what is intended when talking about probability theory and statistical modeling.
 Definition 2 is the more intuitive one, as it considers a sample to simply be a set of numbers, and is more common in practical branches like data analysis and [[machine learning]].
 Both definitions are in use and care should be taken when discussing samples, as it's often unclear which is being used.
 Especially in the context of experimental measurements, a sample is typically seen as $N$ "draws" from the single random variable that's being measured (def.
 2).
 However, it can equivalently be seen as $N$ *different* RVs, identically distributed but not necessarily [[Independent variables|independent]], from each of which one value is "drawn" to make the create one possible sample (def.
 1).

-A sample is a finite subset of the total **population**; for instance, measurements ran on one-hundred people constitute a sample of the total human population.
+A sample is a finite subset of the total **population**, which is the set of all objects that are being considered.
+The population may be concrete, such as all people on Earth, or abstract, such as every possible starting hand in a game of cards.
+The sample is a subset of these: a few thousand people that participated in a survey or a hundred starting hands that were manually drawn.
+It is what is, in general, empirically accessible, as it is often unreasonable or outright impossible to run measurements on the entire population.

-The fundamental principle of statistics, at least statistical inference, is that conclusions drawn from a sample are approximately representative of the properties of the total population.
+The population is described concisely by a set of **population parameters**, which are numerical values that describe the collective properties of the population.
+Common examples are the population [[mean]] and population [[variance]].
+As these values represent the true, intrinsic properties of the population, they are also often called **true values**.
+As such, the adjectives "true" and "population" are largely interchangeable when talking about population parameters (for instance, "true mean" = "population mean").
+These parameters can indeed be calculated on a sample too, but they will not be *true*.
+The only way to obtain the true value is to obtain data from the *entire* population which, as we've established, is usually somewhere between unrealistic and impossible.
+When calculating a parameter on a sample, you get an **[[estimator]]**, which is a type of **[[statistic]]** (a function calculated on a sample).
+These usually adopt the adjective "sample" (for instance, "sample mean").
+As one might imagine, an estimator is at best an approximation of a true value.
+The fundamental principle of statistics is, hence, that the conclusions one draws from a sample are approximately representative of the properties of the total population.
+Finding *how good* the approximation is is a significant part of the statistical effort.